The Definitive Guide to Buying and Placing ATMs

 4-Security concerns What if someone tries to steal the ATM?
 Ask them if they have a security system.
 Let them know the machine will be bolted to the floor, into the cement if possible.
 Theft is rare although it can happen.

-5-Contract- Contact us for sample contracts and agreements.
+5-Contract- here is a Sample Contract.
 The main focus in your ATM placements should be getting into the location and to try to attempt to get the installed and ATM on location.
 You can approach the contract whenever you have a comfort level.
 If I felt pushback against signing a contract I would wait and just get the machine installed and get the client their first check before even approaching.
 The easy way to phrase the contract is to say ‘lets have some type of agreement in writing that we are the ATM owner and we are paying you/ the merchant a split of the fee’.
 Preferably get a 3+ year with auto –renew contract in place.
 Again if the merchant will not sign a long-term contract, just get a 1 year agreement or any type of agreement in writing that you are the ATM provider.

 See the Startup Checklist for a complete listing of tools required to install an ATM